-In February 2012, we amended and restated our multi-currency Credit Facility, which increased the size of the Credit Facility to \$380 million, with certain lenders and SunTrust Bank, acting as administrative agent and JPMorgan Chase Bank, N.A., as syndication agent for the lenders.
-The Credit Facility includes an accordion feature whereby it can be expanded to \$600 million if certain conditions are satisfied.
-As of March 31, 2013 and September 30, 2012, we had \$171.7 million (including a temporary draw of \$3.5 million) and \$145.0 million (including a temporary draw of \$35.5 million), respectively, in outstanding borrowings under the Credit Facility, with a weighted average interest rate at the time of 3.04% and 3.49%, respectively, exclusive of the fee on undrawn commitments of 0.50%.
-The Credit Facility is a four-year revolving facility with a stated maturity date of February 2016, and a one-year term-out period following its third year.
-Borrowings under the Credit Facility bear interest at 275 basis points over LIBOR.
-As of March 31, 2013 and September 30, 2012, we had \$208.3 million and \$235.0 million of unused borrowing capacity, respectively, subject to the regulatory restrictions that the 1940 Act imposes on us as a BDC.
-The Credit Facility is secured by substantially all of our assets excluding assets held by our SBIC Funds.
+We have a \$430 million multi-currency Credit Facility with certain lenders and SunTrust Bank, acting as administrative agent, and JPMorgan Chase Bank, N.A., acting as syndication agent for the lenders.
+As of June 30, 2013 and September 30, 2012, there was \$114.5 million (including a temporary draw of \$11.0 million) and \$145.0 million (including a temporary draw of \$35.5 million), respectively, in outstanding borrowings under the Credit Facility, with a weighted average interest rate at the time of 3.19% and 3.49%, respectively, exclusive of the fee on undrawn commitments of 0.50%.
+The Credit Facility is a four-year revolving facility, maturing in February 2016, with a one-year term-out period following its third-year, and pricing is set at 275 basis points over LIBOR.
+As of June 30, 2013 and September 30, 2012, we had \$315.5 million and \$235.0 million of unused borrowing capacity, respectively, subject to the regulatory restrictions that the 1940 Act imposes on us as a BDC.
+The Credit Facility is secured by substantially all of the Company's assets excluding assets held by our SBIC Funds.

 The Credit Facility contains customary affirmative and restrictive covenants, including maintenance of a minimum shareholders' equity of the sum of (a) \$220.0 million plus (b) 25% of the net proceeds from the sale of equity interests in us and our subsidiaries after the closing date of the Credit Facility and maintenance of a ratio of total assets (less total liabilities other than indebtedness) to total indebtedness of not less than 2.0:1.0 (before any exemptive relief granted by the SEC with respect to the indebtedness of our SBIC subsidiaries).
 In addition to the asset coverage ratio described in the preceding sentence, borrowings under our Credit Facility (and the incurrence of certain other permitted debt) are subject to compliance with a borrowing base that applies different advance rates to different types of assets in the Company's portfolio.
 For a complete list of covenants contained in the Credit Facility, see our Form 8-K filed on February 22, 2012 and the Credit Facility agreement filed as an exhibit to our Form 10-Q filed on May 2, 2012.
-As of March 31, 2013, we were in compliance with the terms of our Credit Facility.
+As of June 30, 2013, we were in compliance with the terms of our Credit Facility.

-During the quarter ended March 31, 2013 we issued \$71.3 million in aggregate principal amount of 2025 Notes, after exercise of the over-allotment option, for net proceeds of \$68.8 million after underwriting discounts and offering costs.
+In January 2013 we issued \$71.3 million in aggregate principal amount of 2025 Notes, after exercise of the over-allotment option, for net proceeds of \$68.8 million after underwriting discounts and offering costs.
 Interest on the 2025 Notes is paid quarterly on February 1, May 1, August 1 and November 1, at a rate of 6.25% per year, commencing on May 1, 2013.
 The 2025 Notes mature on February 1, 2025.
 We may redeem the 2025 Notes in whole or in part at any time or from time to time on or after February 1, 2016.
 The 2025 Notes are general, unsecured obligations and will rank equal in right of payment with all of our existing and future senior unsecured indebtedness.
-The 2025 Notes are structurally subordinate to our SBA debentures and the assets pledged or secured under our Credit Facility.
+The 2025 Notes are structurally subordinated to our SBA debentures and the assets pledged or secured under our Credit Facility.
 Our 2025 Notes trade on the NYSE under the symbol "PNTA."